SACHSTech/careers-in-computer-science-addisonc1/README.md

 While in this program in Waterloo.
 These would be the first year courses that you would have to take:
 #### September to December:
 * CS137 - programming principles
-* ECE105 - classical mechanics
-* Math115 - Linear Algebra for engineering
+* Math115 - Linear Algebra
 * Math117 - Calculus 1 for Engineering
 * Math135 - Algebra for Honours mathematics
 * SE101 - Introductions to Methods of Software Engineering